Berlin Kunst

 In what personal condition do you work best?

 Ideally, my work starts with documentation.
-As I socially engage with others and while traveling I try to remember in one way or another details and angles of what triggers me.
-Often I would spend an inordinate amount of time in places I would like to implement in my work.
-I like to photograph and sketch buildings and people I see so I can go back to them when working in the studio.
-Before painting a piece I try to have a wider idea of the colors I would like to dominate my work with.
-I will then do color tests of which color works best next to which color.
-I will simply paint one color – then a different color – and another color until I have around 10 colors then I will cut them so I’ll be able to move them and place them next to each other until I find the right color pallet.
-I recently like to listen to Nick Murphy while working in the studio which is usually during the night.
+As I socially engage with others and while traveling, I try to remember in one way or another details and angles of what triggers me.
+Often, I would spend an inordinate amount of time in places I would like to implement in my work.
+I like to photograph and sketch buildings and people I see, so I can go back to them when working in the studio.
+Before painting a piece, I try to have a wider idea of the colors I would like to dominate my work with.
+I will then do color tests to determine which color works best next to which color.
+I will simply paint one color, then a different color, and another color until I have around 10 colors, then I will cut them so I’ll be able to move them and place them next to each other until I find the right color palette.
+I recently listened to Nick Murphy while working in the studio, which is usually during the night.
+I will simply paint one color, then a different color, and another color until I have around 10 colors, then I will cut them so I’ll be able to move them and place them next to each other until I find the right color palette.

 What influences do you have in your work?

 I am often influenced by mundane scenes and banal parts of my daily life.
-I like to catch a moment that might be unappealing in first sight and to then to combine such one in a bigger picture.
-Fixed sources of inspiration, those I spend time learning and becoming familiar with are Michelangelo Caravaggio, Amy Sherald, David Hockney and James Baldwin.
-The drama in Caravaggio’s paintings, the fine details in Amy’s paintings, the famous homoeroticism, symmetry and work ethic of Hockney and the queer feelings of Baldwin are all very dear to me and I am constantly inspired to engage with them via books, museums and social media.
-Growing up as an orthodox Jew – Quite early on I felt misplaced by religion and as a secular Jew in my adulthood I am influenced by Judaism not as a religion but more so as a culture. as a way of living.
-In my works I try to play with this background.
-I try to dig into the false concept about “Jews” or so to say “The Jew” that often come across as one dimensional, perhaps Two.
-Often I am being regarded as “The gay”, “The Jew”, “The artist” etc. and in my work I tend to show a wider picture of such ideas.
-For example Orthodox Judaism and what people think they know about it.
-I often feel people don’t know much about one topic however their opinion about it, despite the lack of knowledge – is solid.
-An orthodox jew that is using Instagram or perhaps a rabbi waring Gucci boots would surprise such people where in fact such examples are nothing special, they are quite normal.
+I like to catch a moment that might be unappealing at first sight and to then combine it in a bigger picture.
+Fixed sources of inspiration, those I spend time learning and becoming familiar with are Michelangelo, Caravaggio, Amy Sherald, David Hockney, and James Baldwin.
+The drama in Caravaggio’s paintings, the fine details in Amy’s paintings, the famous homoeroticism, symmetry, and work ethic of Hockney, and the queer feelings of Baldwin are all very dear to me, and I am constantly inspired to engage with them via books, museums, and social media.
+Growing up as an orthodox Jew – Quite early on I felt misplaced by religion, and as a secular Jew in my adulthood, I am influenced by Judaism not as a religion but more so as a culture, as a way of living.
+In my works, I try to play with this background.
+I try to dig into the false concept about “Jews” or so to say “The Jew” that often comes across as one-dimensional, perhaps two.
+Often I am being regarded as “The gay”, “The Jew”, “The artist”, etc., and in my work I tend to show a wider picture of such ideas.
+For example, Orthodox Judaism and what people think they know about it.
+I often feel people don’t know much about one topic; however, their opinion about it, despite the lack of knowledge, is solid.
+An orthodox jew that is using Instagram or perhaps a rabbi wearing Gucci boots would surprise such people, when in fact such examples are nothing special, they are quite normal.
+I try to implement such thoughts and ideas in my work as a way to show my engagement with Judaism as religion, culture, and people.
+In a way, I also look at it as a source of inspiration and influence.

 What does your daily routine look like?